Selling To Purchasing Managers

 “Let me stress that our product is easy to understand.
 It’s not technically challenging and it certainly represents a solid and safe purchase.”

-For reasons that are both real and perceived, purchasing managers often consider salespeople to be “less than sincere” from the outset.
-Frequently, they’ve dealt with other salespeople who’ve tried manipulative tricks and tactics on them in the past.
+For reasons that are both real and perceived, procurement managers often consider sales professionals as “less than sincere” from the outset.
+They may have their guard up because they have dealt with some sales professionals who tried to manipulate them.

-Prospects who deal from a position of strength, like entrepreneurs and CEOs, rarely worry about how sincere you are.
-Yet sincerity is very important to the purchasing manager because they often harbor a fear that they’re not quite up to the task.
-And because they don’t always have a full understanding of what they’re buying, purchasing managers have nothing much to rely on but a salesperson’s sincerity.
+Prospects who deal from a position of strength, such as entrepreneurs and CEOs, rarely worry about how sincere you are.
+Yet sincerity is very important to the procurement manager because they are skeptical of the selling process and may harbor a fear that they’re not quite up to the task.

-• Resist the temptation to “educate” purchasing managers (or any prospect) on the technical details of your product.
+Resist the temptation to instruct prospects about the technical details of your product.

-• Don’t come across as being more interested in your products than you are in the prospect.
+Don’t come across as being more interested in your products than in the prospect.

-When talking about your organization to a purchasing manager, always refer to your organization as “people.”
-You’ll score a major positioning victory if you can create the perception that you’re actually a group of people and your competitors are merely companies or organizations.
+When talking about your organization to a procurement manager, always refer to your organization as “people.”
+You’ll position your company well if you create the perception that you’re a group of individuals and your competitors are anonymous organizations.

 • “Sincere”